FinweLtd/doc-livesync-all/docs/user_guide/presenting.md

 1. Who owns the devices?
 Should each member of the audience bring their own phones?
 Can you buy or borrow a set of devices?
 What is your hardware budget?
 Or will you loan them your own personal devices?

 2. Do you have enough devices?
 Can they view the content individually or must they share the devices and take turns?
-What if more people show up than you expected?
+What if more people than you expected show up?

 3. What type of devices are best suited - phones, tablets, or VR headsets?
 If you need to buy hardware, which platform, brand and model?
 How familiar are you and your audience in using them?